William W. Irvin: Early political career

 Irvin served as member of the Ohio House of Representatives in 1806 and 1807, and was a justice of the Supreme Court of Ohio from 1810 to 1815.
 He finished third in election for Governor of Ohio in 1822.
-He was again a member of the Ohio House of Representatives 1825-27 and served as speaker in 1825 and 1826.
+He was again a member of the Ohio House of Representatives 1825–27 and served as speaker in 1825 and 1826.
 He came in third for election to the United States Senate in 1827, losing to Benjamin Ruggles.

+Congress

 Irvin was elected as a Jacksonian to the Twenty-first and Twenty-second Congresses (March 4, 1829 – March 3, 1833).
 He was an unsuccessful candidate for reelection in 1832 to the Twenty-third Congress.

+Death

 He returned to his farm near Lancaster and engaged in agricultural pursuits until his death on March 27, 1842.

+Personal life

 Irvin was married to Elizabeth B. Gillespie in Lancaster on February 2, 1813.
 They had seven children.